 The first panel begins with the names of Col. Paul R Shaffer Jr. and Lt.
 Col. Jack H Turner who were assassinated in Teheran, Iran on May 21, 1975.
 Two lines below are the names of the eight servicemen killed on April 25, 1980 trying to rescue the 53 Americans held captive during the Iranian Hostage Crisis.
 Also named are the 53 service members who died at the Pentagon in the Sept.
 11, 2001 attacks.

 The second monument begins with Air Force Master Sgt.
 Evander E Andrews; the first serviceman to die in Afghanistan killed Oct.
 10, 2001.
 Eight lines below are Marine Maj.
 Jay T Aubin and his helicopter crew, the first servicemen killed in Iraq, on March 21, 2003.

 One of the things you will readily notice at the War on Terror Memorial site is the number of women who have been killed in action.
 Each tablet on a monument has approximately 80 names; few tablets are without a woman’s name, some with three and four.

 As of today, twelve monuments are erected and contain over 7,000 names, all in chronological order of death.
 New names are added weekly, shortly after confirmation by the Department of Defense.

-Designed by IKM Architects and built by Wesex Corporation, the War on Terror Veterans Memorial is something that all freedom loving people can be proud of and is a testament that those who paid the supreme sacrifice will never be forgotten.
+Designed by IKM Architects and built by Wesex Corporation, the War on Terror Memorial is something that all freedom loving people can be proud of and is a testament that those who paid the supreme sacrifice will never be forgotten.